teambit/bit/docs/bit-component.md

 Bit has an internal search engine.
 This search engine uses the data parsed from the code component documentation to build indexes and search in them.
 So by better documenting your components, other users will discover them easily.

-### js-docs parsing

-Parsing the Docs yield useful information, such as the description of the component, its arguments, return type and usage examples.
-Other parts of the system, the Search, in particular, use that information for a better understanding what a component does.

-The JS Docs get discovered by a Regex pattern, and parsing the docs is done by [Doctrine](https://github.com/eslint/doctrine).

 # Component Debugging

 // TODO